Arrata-TTRPG/Arrata-TTRPG/src/cards/sorcery.typ

     1,
     "Sorcery",
     "Sorcery",
-    "Cast a Control spell with the Light Element at 0% damage. -2 advantage/success over on target's next roll.", ),
+    [Cast a Control spell with the Light Element at 0% damage. #advantage(-2)/Success over on target's next roll.], ),

-  // ── Control: Buffs ──
+  // Control: Buffs
   talent(
     "Haste",
     2,
     "Sorcery",
     "Sorcery",
-    "Cast a Control spell on an ally. +1 Speed/success over for 2 turns.", ), talent(
+    "Cast a Control spell on an ally. +1 Speed/Success over for 2 turns.", ), talent(
     "Aegis",
     2,
     "Sorcery",
     "Sorcery",
-    "Cast a Control spell on an ally. +1 Evasion/success over for 2 turns.", ), talent(
+    "Cast a Control spell on an ally. +1 Evasion/Success over for 2 turns.", ), talent(
     "Empower",
     3,
     "Sorcery",
     "Sorcery",
-    "Cast a Control spell on an ally. +1 advantage/success over for 2 turns.", ), talent(
+    [Cast a Control spell on an ally. #advantage(1)/Success over for 2 turns.], ), talent(
     "Invigorate",
     3,
     "Sorcery",
     "Sorcery",
-    "Cast a Control spell on an ally. +1 AP/success over.", ),
+    "Cast a Control spell on an ally. +1 AP/Success over.", ),
 )
 #pagebreak()

-// ── Page 3: Enchant Talents ─────────────────────────────────────────────────
+// Page 3: Enchant Talents

 #grid(
   columns: (1fr, 1fr, 1fr, 1fr),
   rows: (1fr, 1fr, 1fr, 1fr),

-  // ── Weapon Enchants ──
+  // Weapon Enchants
   talent(
     "Sharpen",
     2,
     "Sorcery",
     "Sorcery",
-    "Cast an Enchant spell on a weapon. +1 flat damage/success over.", ), talent(
+    "Cast an Enchant spell on a weapon. +1 flat damage/Success over.", ), talent(
     "Imbue",
     3,
     "Sorcery",
     "Sorcery",
-    "Cast an Enchant spell on a weapon. +5% damage/success over.", ), talent(
+    "Cast an Enchant spell on a weapon. +5% damage/Success over.", ), talent(
     "Ignite Blade",
     3,
     "Sorcery",
     "Sorcery",
     "Cast an Enchant spell with the Fire Element on a weapon.
-Hits light targets aflame, dealing 10% of damage each turn for 1 turn/success over.", ), talent(
+Hits light targets aflame, dealing 10% of damage each turn for 1 turn/Success over.", ), talent(
     "Frost Edge",
     3,
     "Sorcery",
     "Sorcery",
     "Cast an Enchant spell with the Ice Element on a weapon.
-Hits apply -1 AP/success over to the target.", ),
+Hits apply -1 AP/Success over to the target.", ),

   talent(